sortsofecon/starter-hugo-academic2/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I'm a third-year PhD candidate at Ramon Llull University.
 My research embraces human and economic mobility.
-I have studied and worked in four countries and been a contributor of two EU Horizon research projects.
+I have studied and worked in four countries and contributed to three research projects, two of which are funded through EU Horizon.
 As part of my PhD, I have tutored and taught undergraduate-level courses.
 During my leisure time, I enjoy reading and writing novels and playing billiards.
 Traveling the world and pushing the frontiers of knowledge are the coolest things I've ever understood.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv-us.pdf" "newtab" >}}resumé{{< /staticref >}}.